stac-utils/stac-fields/README.md

 * GridCode (formats the `grid:code` field)
 * HexColor (formats a hex color to a box in this color)
 * License (formats a license as link based on SPDX or the links)
-* MediaType (converts media types into a more human-readable variant)
+* MediaType (converts media types into a more human-readable variant) - add `shorten:  true` to the field spec to render a shorter version
 * PROJJSON (formats PROJJSON into a more human-readable variant)
 * Providers (formats an array of providers)
 * Shape (formats an array containing shape/size information, e.g. `proj:shape`)